General Compliance & Annual Filing Requirement in Hong Kong

 The annual filing to the Companies Registry is to ensure that the company is in general compliant to Hong Kong’s Companies Ordinance and to ensure that the company’s information is updated and available to the public.

-The Companies Registry annual filing process is simple and there are many avenues to submit the annual filing in a timely manner.
+The annual filing process is simple and there are many avenues to submit the annual filing in a timely manner.

-To avoid being in breach of the regulations, companies are encouraged to carry out the submission of the annual filing as early as possible within the specified time period required for each type of company.
-This is to avoid prosecution resulting in financial penalties and in the worst case, the Registrar of Companies may consider strike-off action, which will mean the company will be unable to operate its business.
+To avoid breaching regulations, companies should submit their annual filing as early as possible within the required time period.
+This is to avoid prosecution resulting in financial penalties.
+In the worst case, the Registrar of Companies may consider striking-off the company.
+That will mean the company will be unable to operate its business.

 Yes, it is the duty of the officers of the company to understand and comply with all the regulations of the Companies Ordinance.